+Step 2.
 Defining the requirements of the project

-In the DDS you can add all details on all modules designs and entire architecture.
+In the DDS, you can add all details on all modules designs and entire architecture.

-This is the building phase of the application development life cycle.
+It's a building phase of the application development life cycle.

 The team defines and applies the most applicable programming languages, frameworks, and technologies to the product development as under the DDS.